storageos/storageos.github.io/_docs/install/kubernetes/index.md

 The StorageOS helm chart triggers an [init container](https://github.com/storageos/init) to enable required kernel configuration on your host.
 If that procedure doesn't finish successfully, StorageOS container will not start.

-If that is your case, checkout the [os support](/docs/reference/os_support) page as you can manually prepare the settings for the kernel.
+If that is the case, check out the [os support](/docs/reference/os_support) page as you can manually prepare the settings for the kernel.

 ```bash
 $ git clone https://github.com/storageos/helm-chart.git storageos